SignPath/Website-old/documentation/3_artifact_configuration.md

 | File type       | Recommended tools |
 | --------------- | ----------------- |
-| ZIP, CAB        | Extract using tools like WinZip or 7-Zip or Windows Explorer.
+| .zip, .cab      | Extract using tools like WinZip or 7-Zip or Windows Explorer.
-| VSIX, NUPKG     | These are just special ZIP archives.
+| .vsix, .nupkg   | These are just special ZIP archives.
 Either change the extension to .ZIP or use a tool like 7-Zip to directly extract their contents.
-| MSI             | Use the Windows tool msiexec.exe to perform an administrative install.
+| .msi            | Use the Windows tool msiexec.exe to perform an administrative install.
 Note that this might execute parts of the MSI file, so only use this for trusted files.<br> `msiexec /a filename.msi TARGETDIR=c:\full-path`